liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. yeah, that would be great
 1. pick up something or someone
 1. I'm going to fill up the gas tank
-1. that's a good idea, bring it up at the next meeting
+1. that's a good idea, bring it up at the next meeting; bing up means introduce here\n
 1. thanks for freeing up some time to meet with me
 1. the risks are nothing comparing to the benefits
 1. the car is damaged beyond repair